 March 16, 2020

-President Duterte elevated the community quarantine enforced in Metro Manila to an enhanced community quarantine to cover the entire Luzon.
+President Duterte elevated the community quarantine enforced in Metro Manila to an enhanced community quarantine (ECQ) to cover the entire Luzon.
 Army troops were sent to man checkpoints around Metro Manila to stop the spread of COVID-19.

 March 17, 2020